magv/ratracer/README.md

 * **help**

-  Show this help message and quit.
+  Show a help message and quit.

 ## AUTHORS